Pointe-à-Callière Museum: History

 The Pointe-à-Callière, Montréal Archaeology and History Complex opened in 1992.
 The original plan had been to open up the William collector sewer and the remains of St. Anne's Market and the Parliament of the United Province of Canada.
 Recent archaeological digs brought to light the remains of Fort Ville-Marie and of Governor Louis-Hector de Callière’s home, which are planned for display in a future expansion to expose the Little Saint-Pierre River canalized by the William sewer, and the archaeological remains of St. Anne's Market, home to the Parliament of the United Province of Canada between 1844 and 1849.
 Visitors will be led to a new exhibition hall, with its entrance on McGill Street, for future international exhibitions on ancient civilizations and their cultures.

 In 1996 the museum held its first travelling exhibition, Water In, Waste Out, presented at the Musée de la civilisation (Quebec City) and the Musée et sites archéologiques Saint-Romain-en-Gal (Vienne, France).
-In 1997, at the Art and Archaeology exhibition 20 Montreal high school students were able to exhibit their works at the Musée et sites archéologiques Saint-Romain-en-Gal.
+In 1997, at the Art and Archaeology exhibition twenty Montreal high school students were able to exhibit their works at the Musée et sites archéologiques Saint-Romain-en-Gal.
 1690: The Siege of Québec...
 The Story of a Sunken Ship has travelled to different locations in Quebec and internationally since 2000.
 France / New France.
 Birth of a French People in North America, which has already been presented in the Maritimes, toured internationally.
 The museum also has an exhibition on underground Montreal as part of a cultural route in the underground pedestrian corridors of the Quartier international de Montréal.

 Museum complex

 The Pointe-à-Callière stands above several historic and archaeological sites of national significance, showcasing major periods in the history of Montreal.
-Some of the archaeology exposed during construction of the building has been left in situ as part of the museum's permanent display on the history of the city.
-The museum was constructed on pilings to stay existing finds undisturbed and protected.
+Some of the archaeological remains exposed during construction of the building has been left in situ as part of the museum's permanent display on the history of the city.
+The museum was constructed on pilings to preserve existing finds undisturbed and protected.

 The main entrance of the museum rises above the point of land where Paul de Chomedey, Sieur de Maisonneuve, Jeanne Mance and other French settlers landed in 1642.